automl/DeepCAVE/eddie-known-issues.md

     * Change `Overview.md` if changing this
     * Need more information about what's actually possible to see here

+# Cost over time
+* Does the budget help message about time objective being skewed with respect to combined budget still matter in the importances?

 # Configuration Cube
 * The budget drop down has an option _Combined_, not intuitevly sure what this means, could add a little help to it.
 * The yellow dots in configuration cube are increidbly hard to see with a large screen in 2D.
 Could maybe up the size of them, add borders to the dots or remove any alpha if there is.
 * Would you think it makes sense to add slight lines from the point to the axis in 3d to see where each point lines up?

+# Importances
+* Does the budget help message about time objective being skewed with respect to combined budget still matter in the importances?

 # Configuration Footprint
 * We should change *Configuration* to **Evaluated Configuration** and *Random (unevaluated) Configuration* to **Unevaluated Configuration**.